 - be a professional artist in the performing arts

 - be actively involved in the performing arts in Canada or have spent the majority of their artistic career in Canada

-- have created, as creative and/or interpretive artists, an outstanding and a distinguished body of work in any music forms or genres over a significant period
+- have created, as creative and/or interpretive artists, an outstanding and a distinguished body of work in any dance forms or genres over a significant period

-- have work that has been recognized for its artistic excellence at national and international levels
+- have work that has been recognized at national and international levels

 - be Canadian citizens or permanent residents of Canada as defined by Immigration, Refugees and Citizenship Canada.
 They do not need to be living in Canada when their nomination is submitted.

 - Members of the Board of the Canada Council are not eligible during their term and for 6 months following the end of their term.